taranjotsinghW28/addiction_prediction_score/README.md

-Addiction Prediction Score
+Addiction Risk Prediction System

-A Machine Learning web application that predicts addiction risk score based on user input features.
+A machine learning–powered web application designed to predict an individual’s addiction risk score based on behavioral and personal input features.
+The project leverages supervised learning techniques to deliver accurate and real-time predictions through an intuitive interface.

-This project uses Linear Regression (scikit-learn) and is deployed using Streamlit.

 Project Overview

-The Addiction Prediction Score app allows users to:
+The application enables users to:

-Input personal and behavioral data

-Predict addiction risk score

-Get instant results through an interactive web interface
+Provide personal and behavioral inputs through a user-friendly interface Receive an instant prediction of their addiction risk score Interact with a responsive and dynamic web-based platform

-The model was trained using supervised machine learning techniques.
+The model is trained on structured data using regression techniques, ensuring reliable and interpretable results.

+Key Features
+End-to-end machine learning pipeline from data preprocessing to deployment Clean and interactive UI built with Streamlit Real-time prediction capability
-Tech Stack
+Efficient handling of input features and model inference Tech Stack

-Python
+Programming Language: Python

-Scikit-learn

-Pandas

-NumPy
+Libraries & Frameworks: Scikit-learn, Pandas, NumPy

-Streamlit
+Deployment: Streamlit
+Model Details
+Implemented Linear Regression for predicting continuous risk scores Performed data preprocessing including handling missing values and feature scaling Evaluated model performance using standard regression metrics